KleinReveche/KleinReveche/README.md

-# Hi there 👋 Welcome to my Playground!
+# Hi there, Welcome to my Playground! 👋
 Here lies my journey through programming, full of learning and experimenting, and many more!
 Feel free to roam and wander, looking at my primitive code as I learn programming languages.

 ## 💻 Programming Languages I know and am currently learning: